vheathen/midal/README.md

 The hardware is described in detail in the [hardware README](hardware/README.md).

+Schematic and PCB can be found on OSHWLab: https://oshwlab.com/vheathen/midal

 - Base board: ProMicro nRF52840.
 - Pedal inputs:
   - Damper – P0.31 / NRF_SAADC_AIN7